Project Khanum’s

 🏥 Health & Wellbeing Support

 Medical consultations and health support throughout training, including menstrual hygiene products, HIV testing, and treatment for health concerns.
+We also run an on-site nursery so women with young children can attend without worry.

-🎂Training Facilities & Materials
+🏗️ Training Facilities & Materials

 Rental space, equipment maintenance, utilities, and daily meals for all participants during the two-month training period.